corentin-c/SpotifyAutoPatcher/README.md

 - Doesn't allow you to save the patched APK
 - Cannot uninstall Spotify before you install the patched version, you have to do it manually

-## Usage

-- Uninstall your patched version of Spotify if you already have one
-- Make sure you have a stable internet connection
-- Install Spotify FROM THE GOOGLE PLAY STORE
-- Launch Spotify Auto Patcher
-- Click on "Start"
-- Wait for the processing to finish
-- Uninstall the Spotify version of the play store
-- Go back to the app and click on the "Install" button (down arrow)
-- Enjoy !

 ## Used projects

-⭐  forked from [AntiSplit-M](https://github.com/AbdurazaaqMohammed/AntiSplit-M) by AbdurazaaqMohammed to create the APK
+⭐  forked from [AntiSplit-M](https://github.com/AbdurazaaqMohammed/AntiSplit-M) by AbdurazaaqMohammed to extract the APK
 * [ReVanced Patcher](https://github.com/ReVanced/revanced-patcher) to patch the app
-* [ReVanced Patches](https://github.com/ReVanced/revanced-patches) to get the patches for Spotify
+* [ReVanced Patches](https://github.com/ReVanced/revanced-patches) to get the patches for Spotifysure
 * [ReVanced Library](https://github.com/ReVanced/revanced-library) to apply the patches and sign the APK

 ## Permissions

 * QUERY_ALL_PACKAGES - to extract the APK from the installed Spotify app
 * REQUEST_INSTALL_PACKAGES - to show an install button allowing prompt to install an app after merging it
 * Internet permission - to retrieve the latest revanced patches